McIntyre-Lab/igv_4_bankole_2026/README.md

 - evaluate evidence supporting alternative splicing

 ###
-- **UJCanno:** Transcripts with fully annotated junctions (UJC in the five species annotation)
+- **UJCanno:** Observed transcripts that correspond to an annotated transcript model in the fiveSpecies annotation
-- **ERPanno:** Transcripts with annotated Exon Region Pattern and at least 1 novel junction (ERP in the five species annotation)
+- **ERPanno:** Observed transcripts that contain a set of exons consistent with an annotated set of exons
-- **ERPnovel:** Transcripts with a novel Exon Region Pattern (neither UJC nor ERP in the five species annotation)
+- **ERPnovel:** Observed transcripts that contain a set of exons not previously reported to co-occur